dansmyers/IntroToCS/Labs/7-Homage.md

 ### I've got 99 numbers, but I don't which ones
-Here's a popular interview question with a "clever" solution.

-You're given a list that contains 99 of the numbers 1 to 100 in an unknown order.
+Here's a popular interview question with a "clever" solution: You're given a list that contains 99 of the numbers 1 to 100 in an unknown order.
 Determine the one value that's missing.

 The "clever" solution is to calculate the sum and then subtract from the expected sum of all numbers 1 to 100.
-The sum of the first `n` integers is
+The sum of the integers 1 to `n` is
 ```
 sum_1_to_n = n * (n + 1) / 1
 ```